You may have heard the term before, but exactly what is a GFCI outlet?

 What Is A GFCI Outlet Designed to Do?

 A ground fault can occur when someone touches an open electrical current and the electricity tries to reach the ground through that person.
 The person creates what is referred to as an unintended path for the electricity.
 A GFCI outlet is designed to shut off the power and prevent this from happening.

-A GFCI outlet works by monitoring how much electricity is sent through the black (hot) wire and how much is received by the white (neutral) wire in an outlet.
-If the GFCI outlet detects a difference of greater than 4 or 5 milliamps, it shuts off the power supply.
+It works by monitoring how much electricity is sent through the black (hot) wire and how much is received by the white (neutral) wire in an outlet.
+If the outlet detects a difference of greater than 4 or 5 milliamps, it shuts off the power supply.

 As little as 100 to 200 milliamps (0.1 to 0.2 amps) can be fatal to humans so a GFCI outlet is designed to react within 1/30 of a second.
 This almost instantaneous response shuts off the power and is what can save your life.

 A Real-World Example of How a GFCI Outlet Works